GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 Exceptions can be made under the following situations:

 1. You keep the contents of the original project as this license.
+2. You use another license that is compliant, permissible, and satisfies the provisions of this license for any modifications you made to the original contents of this project.
-2. You use another license that is compliant and permissible with the provisions of this license for any modifications you made to this project as well as any new additions.
+    -original: 2.
+You use another license that is compliant, permissible, and satisfies the provisions of this license for any modifications you made to this project as well as any new additions.
 3. If other projects were also used as components in your project include their licenses as required in their provisions alongside this license.
-If their license also requires your project to use their license do as follows.
+If their license also requires your project to use their license do as follows:
-    1. If their license meets the same provisions as this license:
+    1. If their license satisfies the provisions of this license:
-        1. If they allow for permissable licenses to be used then use this license.
+        1. If they allow for permissable licenses to be used use this license.
-        2. If they don't allow for permissable licenses to be used then use their license.
+        2. If they don't allow for permissable licenses to be used use their license.
-    2. If their license does not meet the same provisions as this license:
+    2. If their license does not satisfy the provisions of this license:
         1. Remove the other project as a component of your project, or remove this project as a component of your project.
-Both projects can not be used if they don't share the same license provisions.
+Both projects can not be used if they don't satisfy each other's license provisions.

 <h3 id="State_Changes">State Changes</h3>